Torture-slayings case: Prosecutors seek effective death sentence for Eric Boyd

 Christian and Newsom were about to go on a date the night of Jan.
 6, 2007, when Davidson, his brother Letalvis Cobbins and Boyd carjacked them at an apartment complex off Washington Pike.

-The young couple were raped and tortured at or near Davidson's rental home on Chipman Street.
+The young couple were raped at or near Davidson's rental home on Chipman Street.
 The killers shot Newsom to death and burned his body along railroad tracks near the Chipman Street house.

 They left Christian to slowly suffocate after binding her and stuffing her in a trash can in the kitchen of Davidson's rental home.